vikiscience/Collaboration_and_Competition_with_Deep_Reinforcement_Learning/Report.md

 #### Ornstein-Uhlenbeck Noise

 A major challenge of learning in continuous action spaces is exploration.
 An advantage of off-policy algorithms such as DDPG is that we can treat the problem of exploration independently from the learning algorithm.
-We constructed an exploration policy `pi_target` by adding noise sampled from a noise process `N` to our actor policy:
+We constructed an exploration policy `pi_target` by adding noise sampled from a noise process `N` to the Actor policy:

 `pi_target(s_t) = pi_φ(s_t) + N`